MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 <param ve-iframe
                src="https://archive.org/details/thelanguageofplants/page/n17/mode/2up">

+The Roman poet Ovid, in his Metamorphoses, depicted strawberries as symbols of prosperity during the Golden Age—a time of such abundance that cultivation was unnecessary[^4].This positive view of strawberries takes a notable turn in the poet Virgil’s third Eclogue.
+In this poem, strawberry plants are portrayed as perilous.
+Because of their closeness to the ground, they may hide deadly threats, such as vipers[^5].This literary assessment resonates more with the pre-Linnaean botanical classification, which focused on a vertical hierarchy among plants and in which the ones growing near the soil were often regarded as inferior and labeled as vulgar, unhealthy, or even dangerous[^6].

 Strawberries are cultivated by planting certified, disease-free plants in a sunny location with well-drained soil.
 Proper spacing, soil preparation, and maintenance are crucial for healthy growth and abundant fruit production.
 <param ve-compare
 	   src="wc:A_fruiting_%E2%80%9CIngram%27s_Frogmore_Late_Pine%E2%80%9D_strawberry_plant_(Fr_Wellcome_V0044427.jpg"